 Spanish police arrest soccer players for match-fixing

-Several soccer players in Spain have been arrested for suspected match-fixing, the league said Tuesday.
+Several soccer players and club executives in Spain have been arrested for suspected match-fixing, Spanish police said Tuesday.

+The National Police said they were carrying out an operation to arrest 11 people in raids at different locations across the country for participating in match-fixing, money laundering and involvement in a criminal organization.

+The suspects include soccer players currently playing in the first division, others who had played in the top flight but are now retired, active players in the second division and "presidents and executives" of clubs, police said.

+Spanish news agency Europa Press said two of the players arrested play for first-division teams, though none of the country's top clubs were apparently involved.

+The police said their investigation, named "Oikos," has led them to identify "at least three" matches in the first, second and a lower division that they believe were fixed.
+The suspected fix for the second-division match involved a massive increase in the amount of bets placed on the result that was 14 times greater than the average, according to police.

-The Spanish league said the arrests were carried out by the National Police as the result of an investigation it instigated.
+The Spanish league said the arrests were the result of an investigation it instigated.
+The league said it contacted authorities about possible match-fixing involving a second-division match in May 2018, but it did not provide details about the teams or players involved.

-Spanish news agency Europa Press said two of the players play for first-division teams.

-The league said during the 2018-19 season it informed police of eight suspected cases of "acts related to match-fixing" and another 18 cases of players having placed bets on the outcomes of matches.
+Additionally, the league said during the 2018-19 season it informed police of eight suspected cases of "acts related to match-fixing in lower, non-professional divisions and international friendlies."

+The league said it also "sent alerts" about 18 matches in which players possibly placed bets on the outcomes of games in lower and non-professional divisions.

 The league thanked the National Police for the "extraordinary work done to dismantle what appears to be an organized criminal group dedicated to obtaining economic benefits through the predetermination of soccer matches."